cmzuo11/stKeep/README.md

 This function automatically learns gene-module representations by heterogeneous graph learning.
 It takes ~1 min for DLPFC_151507.

 ```
-python Gene_model.py --inputPath ./test_data/DLPFC_151507/
+python ./stKeep/Gene_model.py --inputPath ./test_data/DLPFC_151507/
 ```

 In running, the useful parameters:

 * lr: defines learning rate parameters for learning gene representations.
-The default value is 0.02.
+The default value is 0.05.

 * attn_drop: defines the dropout rate for the attention.
 The default value is 0.2.
-You can adjust it from 0.2 to 0.3 by 0.1;

 #### Output file